Sauceke/hotdog/README.md

 Thanks to [ManlyMarco](https://github.com/ManlyMarco) for coming up with the idea.

 ## Parts
+Here are all the parts you'll need for a Hotdog connected via USB.
 - A transparent sleeve (I used [this one](https://www.thehandy.com/product/open-ended-sleeve-hard/?ref=saucekebenfield&utm_source=saucekebenfield&utm_medium=affiliate&utm_campaign=The%20Handy%20Affiliate%20program))
 - A 3D print of [this](releases/latest/download/hotdog-case-top.stl)
 - A 3D print of [this](releases/latest/download/hotdog-case-bottom.stl)